Cristiano Ronaldo makes history at Euro 2020 as Portugal beats Hungary - KTVZ

 Ronaldo emphatically converted the penalty to double his side’s lead and then finished off a wonderful team move to double his own tally.

-It felt like a must-win match for Portugal with World Cup winners France and Germany also sharing its group — the two European juggernauts play later on Tuesday.
+It felt like a must-win match for Portugal with World Cup winners France and Germany also sharing its group.

 Comments